orestbida/cookieconsent/docs/advanced/manage-scripts.md

 <script
     type="text/plain"
     data-category="!analytics">
-    // Executed when the "analytics category is disabled
+    // Executed when the "analytics" category is disabled
 </script>
 ```